 This is what they probably talked about at this reader’s church meeting.
 Just because your ex chooses not to apologize, (or even if he or she will go to their grave thinking they don’t owe you an apology) that doesn’t mean you can’t forgive.

 Absolutely not.
 You don’t have to forget.
 In fact, not forgetting will allow you to make better choices in partners in the future.
-But if your attitude is, it doesn’t matter anymore because we are split up and my life is going to be a lot healthier and better now, than you have won.
+But if your attitude is, it doesn’t matter anymore because we are split up, I’ve learned from it, it made me stronger and smarter, and my life is going to be a lot healthier and better now, then you have won.

-In closing, if you ever get an apology from your ex, it will make you feel amazingly validated.
-But, don’t sit around waiting for an apology that will never come.
-The sooner you stop expecting it, hoping for it or caring about it, the sooner you will be a happier, less frustrated person who is more at peace.
+In closing, if you ever get an apology from your ex, that’s wonderful.
+But, don’t sit around thinking about it and waiting and expecting.
+The sooner you let that go, stop hoping for it or caring about it, the sooner you will be a happier, less frustrated person who is more at peace and independent.

-Like this blog post?
+Like this article?
 Check out my post, “20 Things I Wish I Could Have Told My Newly Separated Self”